Annex

-This site is now fifteen (15) years old.
-Posted today, is v6.0 of the continuing design “single–minded bestiary.”
-Tweaking of this sow’s tail will continue until she improves her fashion sense – lipstick, maybe, but lace hats?
+Tweaking of this sow’s tail will continue until she improves her fashion sense – lipstick seems OK, but lace and actual clay pots full of clover scattered about?
 I dunno…

 heraldic logo